 Instructions

-- COOKIE BASE: In a bowl attached to a stand mixer (or use a large bowl with a hand mixer), cream together the softened butter (Note 4), white sugar, and brown sugar until smooth and creamy (the consistency of peanut butter).
+- In a bowl attached to a stand mixer (or use a large bowl with a hand mixer), cream together the softened butter (see note 4), granulated sugar, and brown sugar until smooth and creamy (the consistency of peanut butter).
 Add eggs; beat to combine.
 Add vanilla, baking soda, salt, and oats.
-Mix until just incorporated and then add in peanut butter.
+Mix until just incorporated, then add in peanut butter.
 Mix until just incorporated.
-Finally, add in the flour and mix until just incorporated.
+Add in flour and mix until just incorporated.

-- PEANUT BUTTER: Let cookie bars cool for 5 minutes then warm 1-1/2 cups peanut butter in the microwave for about 30-60 seconds or until it will drizzle nicely.
-Drizzle the peanut butter evenly on the cookie base and then, using a table knife or offset spatula, gently smooth peanut butter in an even layer.
+- Let cookie bars cool for 5 minutes, then warm 1-1/2 cups peanut butter in the microwave for about 30–60 seconds or until it will drizzle nicely.
+Drizzle the peanut butter evenly on the cookie base and, using a table knife or offset spatula, gently smooth peanut butter in an even layer.
 Then let the bars cool completely until the peanut butter has fully set up.
 (I pop the bars in the fridge/freezer for a little!)

-- CUT BARS: Cut into the bars with a hot sharp knife.
+- Cut into the bars with a hot sharp knife.
 Run the knife under hot water, dry it off, and then immediately cut the bars.
 Enjoy!

 Recipe Notes